apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 which can use a (consistent) database as the store of metadata about objects in an S3 bucket.

+It was written been 2016 and 2020, *when Amazon S3 was eventually consistent.*
+It compensated for the following S3 inconsistencies:
+* Newly created objects excluded from directory listings.
+* Newly deleted objects retained in directory listings.
+* Deleted objects still visible in existence probes and opening for reading.
+* S3 Load balancer 404 caching when a probe is made for an object before its creation.

+It did not compensate for update inconsistency, though by storing the etag values of objects in the database, it could detect and report problems.

+Now that S3 is consistent, there is no need for S3Guard at all.

 S3Guard

+1. Permitted a consistent view of the object store.

-1. May improve performance on directory listing/scanning operations, including those which take place during the partitioning period of query execution, the process where files are listed and the work divided up amongst processes.
+1. Could improve performance on directory listing/scanning operations. including those which take place during the partitioning period of query execution, the process where files are listed and the work divided up amongst processes.

-1. Permits a consistent view of the object store.
-Without this, changes in objects may not be immediately visible, especially in listing operations.

-1. Offers a platform for future performance improvements for running Hadoop workloads on top of object stores

-The basic idea is that, for each operation in the Hadoop S3 client (s3a) that reads or modifies metadata, a shadow copy of that metadata is stored in a separate MetadataStore implementation.
-Each MetadataStore implementation offers HDFS-like consistency for the metadata, and may also provide faster lookups for things like file status or directory listings.
+The basic idea was that, for each operation in the Hadoop S3 client (s3a) that reads or modifies metadata, a shadow copy of that metadata is stored in a separate MetadataStore implementation.
+The store was
+1. Updated after mutating operations on the store
+1. Updated after list operations against S3 discovered changes
+1. Looked up whenever a probe was made for a file/directory existing.
+1. Queried for all objects under a path when a directory listing was made; the results were merged with the S3 listing in a non-authoritative path, used exclusively in authoritative mode.

 For links to early design documents and related patches, see [HADOOP-13345](https://issues.apache.org/jira/browse/HADOOP-13345).